-When and where does the Limmud Toronto take place?
+When and where does Limmud Toronto take place?

-This year Limmud Toronto will be happening on October 28 from 9 am to 6 pm at the University of Toronto Faculty of Law Queen’s Park Circle.
+This year Limmud Toronto will be happening on Sunday October 28, 2018 at the University of Toronto, Faculty of Law, 78 Queen’s Park Circle.
 Doors open at 9 am, presentations from 10 am to 6 pm.

 Join our newsletter and follow us on social media for updates.